grafana/aws-workshop/site/docs/lab2/1_serverless.md

     Whether your services are running on EKS, ECS Fargate, or Lambda, you can see the overall health of your services at a glance in the service inventory.

+    **Notice that** some of our services are showing an elevated error rate (denoted by the peaks in the sparkline in the Errors column).

     ![image](./img/app_o11y.png)

-1. Let's get the big picture to understand how everything is connected.
+1. Let's get the big picture, to understand how everything is connected.
 Click on the **Service Map** tab, to show the graph of interconnected services.

     Notice that _tickets-server_ seems to be experiencing an elevated error rate, as it is surrounded by a red circle.